 Think of a child and a parent.
 When a child disobeys, the relationship with his parent is strained.
 The parent still loves the child and still has the child’s best interest at heart.
 The child never stops belonging to the parent.
 However, the child may experience some consequences: mistrust, discipline, a sense of guilt, and the like.
 The relationship is ultimately restored, but generally pain comes first.

 So it is with us and God.
-When we rebel against God’s rule in our lives, we rebel against The Life, and therefore experience “death” (a brokenness resulting in pain).
-When we return to God, we are also restored to spiritual life—communion with God, a sense of purpose, righteousness, a sense of freedom, etc. The rejoicing father in the Parable of the Prodigal Son said it best: “This son of mine was dead and is alive again” (Luke 15:24).
+When we rebel against God’s rule in our lives, we rebel against the Life, and therefore experience “death” (a brokenness resulting in pain).
+When we return to God, we are also restored to spiritual life—communion with God, a sense of purpose, righteousness, freedom, etc. The rejoicing father in the Parable of the Prodigal Son said it best: “This son of mine was dead and is alive again” (Luke 15:24).